UPDATED: APRIL 27, 2023 | 2 MIN READ

 Your age tends to have the most influence on your insurance premiums.
 Teen drivers usually pay more than those with high-risk auto insurance policies.
 So, driving experience can weigh more heavily than being a good driver.

-It’s helpful to speak to an insurance agent to determine your non-standard coverage.
+Speaking to an insurance agent to determine your non-standard coverage is helpful.
 Then, you can find a car insurance rate by comparing multiple premiums.

 The Average Annual Cost for a Non-Standard Insurance Policy by State